 - This grant cycle is only for project/program support.

 - Potlatch Fund will provide up to 50% of total operational expenses.
 Example: A grant request of $10,000 must coincide with an organizational budget of $20,000 or more.
 Grantees are allowed and encouraged to consider in-kind donations of volunteer time, materials and/or supplies.
 To estimate the standardized per-hour dollar value of volunteer time that may be reflected in your project budget, please see:

 - Applicants may only receive funding for one Potlatch Fund grant per calendar year.

-- Applicants must be located, and provide services, in: Idaho, Montana, Oregon, and Washington.
+- Applicants must be headquartered, and provide services, in: Idaho, Montana, Oregon, or Washington.

 - Provide culturally focused curriculum and instruction with an aim towards strengthening the learning and academic success of Native students.
 Examples include, but are NOT limited to: